Jillian Grennan

 Appel, I. and Grennan, J., 2023 "Decentralized Governance and Digital Asset Prices" [SSRN]

-Grennan, J. and D. Rock, 2022, "Regulating Emerging Technology: Evidence from Digital Assets" [in-progress]
+Grennan, J. and D. Rock, 2023, "Regulating Emerging Technology: Evidence from Artificial Intelligence and Digital Assets" [in-progress]

 Grennan, J., and D. Musto, 2018, "Who Benefits from Bond Market Modernization?"
 [SSRN]

-Grennan, J., 2023, "Embracing Sustainability and Inclusivity: A Strategic Roadmap for Thriving in Web3" [SSRN]
+Grennan, J., 2023, "Embracing Sustainability and Inclusivity: A Roadmap for Thriving in Web3" [in-progress]

 Grennan, J., C. Makridis, and M. Zator, 2022, "AI-augmented Culture and Leadership" [AEA registered RCT]